-Marking a Crystal struct with this attribute makes it possible to use it in lib declarations:
+Marking a Crystal struct with this annotation makes it possible to use it in lib declarations:

-@[Extern] struct MyStruct end lib MyLib fun my_func(s : MyStruct) # OK (gives an error without the Extern attribute) end
+@[Extern] struct MyStruct end lib MyLib fun my_func(s : MyStruct) # OK (gives an error without the Extern annotation) end

 You can also make a struct behave like a C union (this can be pretty unsafe):

 # A struct to easily convert between Int32 codepoints and Chars @[Extern(union: true)] struct Int32OrChar property int = 0 property char = '\0' end s = Int32OrChar.new s.char = 'A' s.int # => 65 s.int = 66 s.char # => 'B'